-The Business Travel insurers used by Aon New Zealand have generally excluded COVID-19 cancellation, disruption and loss of deposits through their standard policy wording or new COVID-19 specific endorsements.
+The insurers used by Aon NZ for Business Travel have generally excluded COVID-19 cancellation, disruption and loss of deposits through their standard policy wording or with new COVID-19 specific endorsements.
 This includes removing cover for losses arising from cancellation due to lockdowns, alert level changes and event cancellations due to COVID-19.
 Our key partners in this space continue to provide cover for medical expenses incurred from COVID-19 (whilst on work-related or incidental private travel).
 This stance has remained constant since mid-April 2020.

 Insurers have been cautious when writing group travel risks due to the rapid infection potential of COVID-19.
-Compared with multiple policyholders travelling to various destinations individually, the potential total costs of an entire group travelling together and contracting COVID-19 concerns underwriters and commonly results in imposed sub limited restrictions for COVID-19 cover.
+Compared with multiple policyholders travelling to various destinations individually, the potential total costs of an entire group travelling together, and contracting COVID-19 is more of a concern to underwriters and commonly results in imposed sub limited restrictions for COVID-19 cover.